joecof/SpeedLine/README.md

  The project should begin, and the project can be visited at localhost:3000

- Or visit the demo here: https://speedline-weathersystem.herokuapp.com/ (Developers overlay)
+ Or visit the demo here: https://speedline-weathersystem.herokuapp.com/  (Development overlay)

 Key features: